Student Rights and Responsibilities Appendices

 - The right to express beliefs and opinions respectfully in online environments without being interrupted or punished.
 Students may talk to their teacher or principal if they feel that a school decision is not fair.

-- The right of a student to give his or her version of events when accused of violating this Acceptable Use Policy.
+- The right of a student to give their version of events when accused of violating this Acceptable Use Policy.

 - The right to access, support, and opportunities to use the provided technology tools and resources that support learning.